Acquiring, Manufacturing, and Straightening Wood Arrow Shafts

 Heat treating wood, to fix a bend, is also made brittle; this makes a weak spot in your shaft, which will reduce service life.

-You want a strong, robust, heavy hardwood shaft with few branch knots on the shaft (like cherry, saskatoon, or ash); this will reduce the necessary diameter of your shafts—a quality you want.
+Select saplings of the right diameter and ones free of sharp kinks before they're cut down.
+Waste is something to avoid when taking life, and you know the waste if the tree finishes unsuitable for the shaft.You want a strong, robust, heavy hardwood shaft with few branch knots on the shaft (like cherry, saskatoon, or ash); this will reduce the necessary diameter of your shafts—a quality you want.
 Knots will be areas of extreme weakness.

 Generally, a tipped arrow can come from a younger shoot; however, always use the narrow end as your nock and the heavier end as the tip.
 I used to knock on the root end to save a more mature tree, but now I choose these more mature saplings for my shafts and knock on the leaf end, as you should have a front-heavy arrow; avoid practice where it is easy to lose an arrow shaft.
-If you don't lose these shafts, they will last a very long time, through tough hits; believe me, they aren't anything like delicate cedar shafts you buy online.
+If you don't lose these shafts, they will last a very long time, through tough hits; believe me, they aren't anything like junk delicate cedar shafts you buy online.

 A less realized reality of front-heavy, root-end-first shafts is the ability to stay true with small sharp tips, whose weight may not be enough to maintain a front-heavy shaft otherwise.
 In other words, use the wood to add mass to the front and overall weight of a shaft.

 Neatly and tightly, spiral wrap the bundle of shoots with a great number of spirals.
 Store it like this; to do this, make one end flat, even, and tight of the bundle, and tighten this with a strong cord.
 Wrap the cord around your foot once to provide enough tension but slide when you need more slack.
-As you wrap the bundle up, lift the shafts up, or "untangle" and align them in their place in the bundle.
-The more bendy shafts should be on the outside of the bundle to avoid messing up the others.

 The reduction of the wood for your shaft is a focus of importance.
 You need to find the sweet spot based on the natural characteristics of the shoot, bow strength, and weight of the arrow tip.

-A final surface finish step is to use your arrow wrench and run it down the shaft vigorously, multiple times; this will "burnish" the surface and give it a smooth shine.
+After drying, the final surface finish step is to use your arrow wrench and run it down the shaft vigorously, multiple times; this will "burnish" the surface and give it a smooth shine.
 Not necessary for practice shafts.

 When heating, do it slowly.
 Apply heat two inches from the flame for half a minute or more.
 You want hot throughout, not scorched on the surface and cool in the core.